Leobatman/Leobatman/README.md

 <br><br>

-> *"In cybersecurity, understanding the attack is essential to building effective defense.
-In aerospace, redundancy and hardening are key to survival."*
+> *"In cybersecurity, understanding the attack is essential to building effective defense."*

 </div>